PowerMeep/GBA-PK-MMO/README.md

 - [ ] Hide and seek (?)
   - Seems to be partially implemented already
 - [ ] Double battles (??)

-## Notes and Ramblings

-### Animation and Interpolation
-The current implementation seems to iterate an animation frame number, and then update the `animation` position by a hardcoded amount on specific frames within the animation.
-When the `animation` position is a full tile from zero (>15, <-15), the position is updated by one tile in that direction.

-Ultimately, a more general time-based interpolation might be more suitable and handle varying framerates a little better.
-We know how much time elapses between packets, so all we need to do is interpolate from one packet's position to the next.

-### Maps and Adjacency
-The current implementation tracks the current and previous maps for each player, and renders players that share one of them.
-This can lead to some wonky results.

-For networking efficiency reasons, I'd like to track the room a player is in server-side and only send position updates to players in the same room.

-**Actually** - Here's an idea for how the current system could be built upon:
-When a player crosses a map border, we know:
-- the previous coordinate on the previous map
-- the current coordinate on the current map
-- the map transition type (to determine whether these maps are visible from one another)

-This can be used to recognize that a pair of maps are visible from one another as well as their offsets.
-**SO WHAT IF** this data is **cached** and an internal map of adjacent areas and offsets is stored?
-It could also be stored on the filesystem and reloaded next run.

-**WARNING** - The MapEntranceType field is not reliable.
-It is always set to 0 when walking into a new map, but it is not always set to 1 when walking through a door.
-As a workaround, I've implemented a non-walkable map.
-If an area is known to be non-walkable, then it won't be marked as walkable.
-Inversely, if a transition was previously marked as walkable, presumably erroneously, then a non-walkable transition will remove that.
-- Walking to new map.
-Flag always set to 0.
-- Entering a building.
-Flag set to 1 _after_ the first time.
-- Fainting teleports you inside Pokemon Center.
-Flag not set to 1.
-- Using "Fly" - Teleports you outside a Pokemon Center.
-Flag set to 1.
-- Using "Teleport" - ???
-Probably inside Pokemon Center?

-### Client-side socket management
-The client tracks its connection status through two means.
-This could be reduced to one.
-- The current value of `MasterClient`
-  - "a" = not connected
-  - "c" = connected as client
-  - "h" = connected as host (not applicable to this implementation.)
-- The current value of the timeout timer
-  - a value greater than 0 indicates that we may still be connected
-  - a value of 0 or less indicates that we have timed out

-### Packet format
-The network packets are currently serialized as a 64 character string.
-While it might be nice to use a more flexible format, like JSON, I think we can still squeeze some more efficiency out of these.
-Here are some possible iterations.

-#### V1 (Original)
-`[4 byte GameID][4 byte Nickname][4 byte SenderID][4 byte RecipientID][4 byte PacketType][43 byte Payload][U]`

-#### V2 (Current)
-`[8 byte SenderID][8 byte RecpientID][4 byte PacketType][43 byte Payload][U]`

-By sending GameID only when joining the game, and by consolidating the nickname and numeric ids into a single field, we can repurpose the first 16 bytes into clean 8 byte sender and recipient IDs.
-The rest of the packet remains the same, thus most of the parsing code is left alone.

-#### V3
-`[8 byte SenderID][4 byte PacketType][51 byte Payload][U]`

-The vast majority of the packets being sent won't _have_ an intended recipient.
-The bytes reserved for that would be unused.
-This approach makes the recipientID part of the payload, so only packets that _need_ a recipient need to define one.
-The other packets are free to send more data in the payload.

-#### V4
-`[8 byte SenderID][4 byte PacketType][52 byte Payload]`

-I'm not really sure how often malformed packets show up.
-If we become confident that we are no longer receiving bad packets, or we have a way to detect / handle them without checking that the 64th character is `U`, then that byte can also be lumped into the payload for a clean 52 bytes.
-A possible approach would be to verify that the PacketType is recognized.
-There is a chance for a false positive there, but it's pretty low.